salarq/node-recommender/README.md

-# node-recommender
+# node-recommender(WIP)
-A NodeJS REST Api for content based and user-based collaborative recommendation
+A NodeJS REST Api for content based and user-based collaborative filtering recommendation

 Steps to run: